7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is designed to be sturdy that means it will not fall apart when wet, which can lead to possible blockages in your pipes.
+Dental floss is crafted to be sturdy that means it will not fall apart in water, causing possible blockages in your pipes.

 7. Paper towels

-As opposed to toilet paper paper towels have a thicker weave that means they are less likely to deteriorate quickly once they’re wet.
-They can easily blockage.
+In contrast to toilet paper, Paper towels have a thicker weave which makes them less likely to break down quickly when they’re wet.
+They can quickly cause blockages.

-If you flush any of these items could result in blocked drains or damaged pipelines within the plumbing system of your home, which will incur a huge cost to you.
-Be mindful of the items you pour down your toilet.
+In conclusion, flushing one of these seven things can lead to blocked drains or damaged sewer pipes within the plumbing system of your home, which will incur a huge price to the homeowner.
+Be mindful of what you flush down the toilet.

 Item | Reason for not Flushing |